seanthegeek/powertools/EMET/README.md

 #### Certificate Pinning (Pinning)

 Configures IE and Microsoft Edge to check that certificates for popular services like Office365 and Facebook match known good versions, and were not generated by a rogue or compromised CA.

 #### Block untrusted fonts (Fonts)

 A feature introduced in Windows 10 that blocks the loading of all fonts that are not from `%WinDir%\Fonts` directory.
-Prevents attacks from local malicious fonts, and remote fonts, such as from web and email
+This prevents attacks from malicious local fonts, and remote fonts, such as from web and email

 The script can apply three different sets of system-wide settings, `low`, `medium`, and `high`.
 These settings can be applied to existing EMET installations by using the command line options `/low`, `/medium`, or `/high`.
 These applied to existing EMET installations without the .NET Framework install or the EMET MSI.

 When in doubt, try the `high` preset first, as it provides the best protection, and will still very rarely break some exceptionally poorly-written software.

 The script also disables reporting to Microsoft, and hides the EMET tray icon from the user.

 #### low

 This is equivalent to the "Recommended security settings" Quick Profile in the EMET GUI.

     DEP=ApplicationOptIn
     SEHOP=ApplicationOptIn